Clinton Chamber of Commerce Calendar of Events

 January 12th 10:00 A.M. – Noon Picking on the Square: Join other local residents for an acoustic music jam in Clinton on the historical downtown square under the big tree on the west side of the court house (during inclement weather session will be held in the Van Buren County Democrat Office).
 This is an acoustic gathering so no mics or amps.
 Bringing a chair is recommended, come join our musical circle or just stop by and listen.

 January 26th 6:00 P.M. – 10:00 P.M.
-Festival of Hope & Lights: The Ozark Health Foundation will host the Festival of Hope & Lights Gala has been rescheduled for January 26th at the Fairfield Bay Conference Center.
+Festival of Hope & Lights: It’s almost time for community’s only Black Tie Gala!
+The Ozark Health Foundation will host the Festival of Hope & Lights Gala on December 8 at the Fairfield Bay Conference Center.
 Tickets are $100 and on sale at Faye’s Diamond Mine, The Sweet Shoppe in Fairfield Bay, and by calling the Foundation Office at (501) 745-9303.
 All money raised through the Foundation is used to purchase Medical Equipment and fund scholarships.

 For more local events check out the HUB @ http://events.clintonvbc.com/